 - Empathy.
 One thing is for sure.
 You have to be a part of the child’s world and identify with it.
 You have to understand the terrors and be ready to celebrate the successes.
 The tiny steps that children make towards progress may seem insignificant but they are huge milestones.
 The saying is true that in order to be successful with children you will have to be a child at heart.

 - Patience.
 There is no substitute for this.
 Life coaching for kids and children is a career that is not for the impatient, or faint hearted.
 Children will test the limits of your patience and it is natural to feel drained.
-Read my blog and find out how great coaches have a routine that helps them stay motivated.

 - Perspective.
 While being empathetic, you also need to remain objective.
 Each child’s development will be unique.
 This will require you to be flexible with your methods.
 But do not lose sight of the objective.
 Clearly put down goals and insist on accountability.
 Achieving goals provides a much needed high!
 And children recognize that very well.